ainsleydev/mondu-trade-woocommerce/README.md

 ### How do I know what the status is of a customer?

+Simply go to the user's account on WordPress by navigating to `Users` and click on a customer.
+From there, you should see the following fields:

+- `uuid` -> The external UUID that's been assigned from Mondu.
+- `status` -> The buyer status which can be one of `unknown`, `accepted`, pending` or `declined`.

 ---

 ### Will Mondu email the customer after a Trade Account has been applied for?